Issues in Ethics: Conflicts of Professional Interest

 Guidance

-"Individuals shall honor their responsibility to the public when advocating for the unmet communication and swallowing needs of the public and shall provide accurate information involving any aspect of the professions."
+Principle III: "In their professional role, individuals shall act with honesty and integrity when engaging with the public and shall provide accurate information involving any aspect of the professions."

 Under certain circumstances, it may be difficult for a professional to maintain the separation of personal interest from professional service.
 These situations often involve professionally related commercial enterprises or financial arrangements in which the individual is involved and personally benefits.
-Some studies have shown that physicians who are part owners of imaging practices are somewhat more likely than other physicians to refer patients for imaging.
-But conflicts of interest can also arise when clients, relatives of clients, or contractors offer gifts or incentives that may predispose the professional to favor them.
+Conflict of interest can also arise when clients/patients, relatives of clients/patients, or contractors offer gifts or incentives that may predispose the professional to favor them.
 Involvement in the professional assessment (clinical, academic, or administrative) of someone who is a friend can constitute a conflict of interest.
+Becoming involved in a situation that can potentially compromise independent judgement or objectivity diminishes the public's trust and confidence in the professions.
+Even the appearance of a conflict of interest can be damaging to the public perception of the professions.

 Discussion

 Conflicts of interest can occur in teaching, research, and clinical practice, and they may be obvious or subtle.
-No Principle or Rule of either the Code or the Issues in Ethics statement can address all of the forms that such conflicts can take.
+No Principle or Rule of the Code or this Issues in Ethics statement can address all of the forms that such conflicts can take.
 This Issues in Ethics statement gives guidance in identifying conflicts of interest and suggests what should be done when a conflict is identified.

 Identifying Conflicts of Interest